-Chilblains, Potassium phosphate.
-If suppurating,
+Chilblains, when recent (new) Potassium phosphate.
+If suppurating, Calcium sulphate.

-Calcium sulphate.

-When at the commencement of any inflammation of the skin or subcutaneous tissue, Ferric phosphate is given, the disease can be prevented, or blighted in the germ.
+When at the commencement of any inflammation of the skin or subcutaneous tissue, Ferric phosphate is given, the disease can be prevented, or blighted in the onset.
 If that stage has passed in which this remedy is indicated, Potassium chloride must be given.

-Suppuration (matter forming) requires Silica, Calcium sulphate.
-When the pus is ichorous, dirty-looking, or has a heavy smell, Potassium phosphate must be given.
+Suppurating (matter forming) requires Silica, Calcium sulphate.
+When the pus is ichorous, dirty-looking, or has a heavy smell, Potassium phosphatemust be given.
 Proud flesh requires Potassium chloride.
 Inflammation of the fingers is treated in the same manner.

-The treatment of furuncles, boils, carbuncles, whitlows, etc., is as above.
+Carbuncles require Potassium phosphate.
+Whitlow-Silica.
 Hard scorbutic infiltrations of subcutaneous tissues are cured by Potassium chloride.
-Scorbutic hemorrhages require Potassium phosphate.
+Scorbutic-hæmorrhages require Potassium phosphate.